INESSDERRADJI/holomusic-web-app/README.md

 The project was built and deployed on OVH, with MySQL database integration and external libraries for interface and user experience improvements.

-## Overview

-The project was developed with PHP and MySQL in a local MAMP environment, with attention to basic web security such as prepared SQL queries, input validation and output escaping.

 ## Main Features

 - Article publication and reading